Part 2 of the HashMap lab

 Step 7.
 Finish Implementing mousePressed

-In SoundBoard
+In SoundBoard,

-finish implementing the mousePressed
+finish implementing the mousePressed method,

-which should leverage the elem
+which should leverage the elem from getElementAt.

-you can then get the SoundEffect
+you can then get the SoundEffect from the HashMap and then just play it.

 Test it to make sure it does in fact play the sound and voila!